audioplastic/soma/README.md

 Create an inner haircell process object
 ---------------------------------------

 This is where we jump in at the deep end.
-The inner haircell process (ihcProc) inherits all of the functionality of the gammatone filtering process (gtfProc) which in turn inherits all of the functionality of the outer/middle ear process (omeProc) which in turn inherrits all of the functionality of the stimulus definition process (sigProc).
-Assign the varable x to an instance of the ihcProc class using the following command.
+The inner haircell process (ihcProc) inherits all of the functionality of the gammatone filtering process (gtfProc) which in turn inherits all of the functionality of the outer/middle ear process (omeProc) which in turn inherits all of the functionality of the stimulus definition process (sigProc).
+Assign the variable x to an instance of the ihcProc class using the following command.

     x = ihcProc;